The City Is Ours: Organization

-Miasto Jest Nasze counts more than 200 members (October 2021) and is led by board headed by Barbara Jędrzejczyk.
-The association is present in 10 of 18 Warsaw districts.
+Miasto Jest Nasze counts more than 300 members (June 2024) and is led by board headed by Eryk Baczyński.
+The association is present in 12 of 18 Warsaw districts.

 Activity

-Since its beginning, Miasto Jest Nasze focuses on exposing and publicizing malfunctions of Warsaw authorities.
+Miasto Jest Nasze focuses on exposing and publicizing misconduct of Warsaw authorities.
 It supports transparency across all city functions as well as civic participation through participatory budgets and public consultations.
 As part of its activity, it monitors the work of politicians and city officials by publicizing irregularities in Warsaw's management and pressing on the importance of accountability.
 MJN uses tools typical to bottom-up organization (e.g. throwing up a street dance party) political party (e.g. running in elections) and think tanks (organizing conferences and publishing expert reports presenting alternative solutions).

 Among its scope of interests are such issues as: sustainable transport in the city, community rights, environment (especially smog and preserving green areas in the city), land management, reprivatisation of Warsaw properties, participatory democracy.

 Miasto Jest Nasze activity has been focusing on identifying and addressing critical issues, inter alia including the following: